JG-searching/bidskit/docs/Installation.md

 Python dependencies are handled through setuptools (setup.py) during installation.

 #### dcm2niix
 *bidskit* also requires that *dcm2nixx* version 1.0.20181125 or later.
-See [Chris Rorden's GitHub repository](https://github.com/rordenlab/dcm2niix) for detailed installation instructions.
+The compiled executable of dcm2niix should be located within the same directory as bidskit (or calls to the program will not register) See [Chris Rorden's GitHub repository](https://github.com/rordenlab/dcm2niix) for detailed installation instructions.

 ### GitHub Installation